mobxjs/mobx/docs/refguide/api.md

 * `computed`: Creates a derived property, see [`computed`](computed-decorator.md)
 * `action`: Creates an action, see [`action`](action.md)

-Modifiers can be used as decorator:
+Modifiers can be used as decorators:

 ```javascript
 class TaskStore {